 - Bite the Wax Tadpole: Cultural and linguistic pitfalls playing havoc with ad copy in a foreign market.

-- "Blind Idiot" Translation: What happens when the translator is not fluent in one (or both) of the languages being translated.
+- "Blind Idiot" Translation: What happens when the translator is not fluent in one (or both) of the languages being translated, resulting in a translation where the words are understandable, but the meaning and nuances are changed.

 - Cypher Language: When everything in your fictional language just so happens to be exactly the same as your real-life language, only with new words or symbols substituted.
 That's not inventing a language; that's inventing a code.